loading21th/javaTest/writeup/writeup.md

 #### - `public FifoList(FifoList q)`<br/>
-The deep copy constructor for the `FifoList` class, which takes the FifoList object `q` as an input and creates a deep copy of the FifoList. <br/>
+The deep copy constructor for the `FifoList` class, which takes the FifoList object `q` as an input and creates a deep copy of the FifoList.
+If the parameters passed are invalid (null object), then initialize your class variables `maxSize` to 0 and the integer array to null. <br/>

 #### - `public void add(int element)`<br/>
 A method to add an int `element` to the FifoList.
 If FifoList is already full or FifoList is null, print the contents of